 4 implants: 10-12 teeth

 Remember: you do not need one implant for every tooth missing.

 2. Do you require any necessary dental work before this procedure?

-another reason why we can’t give quotes over the internet or Facebook.
-When you come in to see us, we’ll examine you and determine whether you require any necessary work before you book your implant procedure.
-For example, you may require root canal work or tooth extraction before surgery commences.
+This is another reason we can’t give quotes over the internet.
+When you come to see us, we’ll examine you and determine whether you require any necessary work before you book your implant procedure.
+For example, you may require root canal work or tooth extraction before surgery.

 3. Do you have private health insurance?

 If you have private health insurance that includes top dental cover, it’s likely that you will get a rebate for your procedure.
-This is why we give you a fully itemised quote, so you can call your health insurance fund and find out exactly how much you can expect back.
+We’ll give you a fully itemised quote so you can call your health insurance fund to hear exactly how much you can expect back.